Public comment runs through April 20, 2026

 The U.S. Army Corps of Engineers says the Draft Environmental Impact Statement for the NEXT Renewable Fuels Oregon project is out for public comment until April 20, 2026.
-That means the federal permit decision is not finished, and this is the moment when the public record is still open to farmers, fishers, neighbors, workers, and anyone else who can speak to what Port Westward actually is on the ground.
+The federal permit decision is not finished, and the public record is still open to farmers, fishers, neighbors, workers, and anyone else who can speak to what Port Westward is on the ground.

 The Corps is the lead federal agency here.
 Its own page says a final decision cannot be made until the environmental review is complete, and that its eventual options are to issue the permit, issue it with modifications, or deny it.